Revature-Salesforce-Training/curriculum/Week 1 - Web Dev, SDLC, LWC OSS, SLDS/LWC OSS/LWC OSS.md

 	<namespace-child-component></namespace-child-component>
 </template>
 ```
 - will render the component that’s named childComponent (we name components and their files using camelCase)

->>>
-Sidebar: Casing Conventions
+>Sidebar: Casing Conventions
-- camelCase
+>- camelCase
-  - the first letter of every word except the first word in a variable name is capitalized
+>  - the first letter of every word except the first word in a variable name is capitalized
-- pascal case
+>- pascal case
-  - the first letter of every word in a variable name is capitalized
+>  - the first letter of every word in a variable name is capitalized
-- kebab case
+>- kebab case
-  - every letter in the name is lowercase and words are separated by hyphens
+>  - every letter in the name is lowercase and words are separated by hyphens
->>>

 ## Data binding
 A way to render data through binding a property in JS onto our component.
 We can use curly braces for the correct syntax.
 Ex: {myBindedProperty}